-Connected Issuer The Trust, the manager of the Trust, Capital Direct Management Ltd. (the "Manager") and Capital
+Connected Issuer The Trust, the manager of the Trust, Capital Direct Management Ltd. (the "Manager"), Capital

-Direct Lending Corp. (the "Mortgage Broker") (including Capital Direct Atlantic Inc., a subsidiary controlled by the Mortgage Broker), are "connected issuers", and are "related issuers" of Capital Direct Financial Ltd. ("CDFL"), as such terms are defined in National Instrument 33-105 - Underwriting Conflicts (in Québec, Regulation 33-105 respecting Underwriting Conflicts).
-The Trust, the Manager and the Mortgage Broker have determined that they are connected issuers and may be related issuers of CDFL by virtue of CDFL's role as an exempt market dealer engaged to sell Class A Units and Class C Units offered hereby and based on the fact that the Manager, the Mortgage Broker and CDFL have common directors, officers and securityholders.
-In addition, the Trust is managed by the Manager and its activities are overseen by a Board of Governors consisting of five persons, three of whom are also directors, officers and securityholders of the Manager, the Mortgage Broker and CDFL.
+Direct Lending Corp. (the "Mortgage Broker") (including Capital Direct Atlantic Inc., a subsidiary controlled by the Mortgage Broker) and Capital Direct II Management Ltd. ("Capital Direct II"), an inactive, wholly-owned subsidiary of the Mortgage Broker, which is a party to the Loan Agreement, as defined below, are "connected issuers", and are "related issuers" of Capital Direct Financial Ltd. ("CDFL"), as such terms are defined in National Instrument 33-105 - Underwriting Conflicts (in Québec, Regulation 33-105 respecting Underwriting Conflicts).
+The Trust, the Manager, the Mortgage Broker and Capital Direct II have determined that they are connected issuers and may be related issuers of CDFL by virtue of CDFL's role as an exempt market dealer engaged to sell Class A Units and Class C Units offered hereby and based on the fact that the Manager, the Mortgage Broker, Capital Direct II and CDFL have common directors, officers and securityholders.
+In addition, the Trust is managed by the Manager and its activities are overseen by a Board of Governors consisting of five persons, three of whom are also directors, officers and securityholders of the Manager, the Mortgage Broker, Capital Direct II and CDFL.
 See "Risk Factors - Conflicts of Interest" and "Board of Governors, Management, Promoters and Principal Holders - Management Experience".